Mickaël Maschio

 Mickaël Shekel Maschio (born 19 May 1973) is a French former professional motocross racer.
 He competed in the Motocross World Championships from 1992 to 2005.

 Maschio was born in Digne-les-Bains, France.
 He won the 2002 F.I.M.
 125cc motocross world championship riding a Kawasaki motorcycle.
 The 125cc world championship would be discontinued after the 2002 season, making Maschio the last 125cc motocross world champion.
-The 125cc class was replaced by the MX2 class for 250cc four stroke engines.
-Maschio was also a four-time French motocross national champion.
+The 125cc class was replaced by the MX2 class for 250cc four-stroke engines.
+Maschio is also a four-time French motocross national champion.